 Inside the inner ear is a series of canals with fluid in them.
 The movement of fluid in these canals tells the brain exactly how far, how fast and in which direction the head is moving.

-In this condition, calcium carbonate crystals (that we all have) to migrate from the utricle where they belong into one of the semi-circular canals in the inner ear.
+As a result of this condition, calcium carbonate crystals (that we all have) migrate from the utricle where they belong into one of the semi-circular canals in the inner ear.

 These crystals in the canal cause interference to the flow of fluid, disrupting the signal to the brain.